-Below I’ll show you 10 simple things you can do to stick to your budget, even when things get difficult.
+Below I’ll show you 10 simple things you can do to stick to your budget, even when it gets difficult.

-But before I cover those 10 things I thought I’d talk about a couple of items most people (including me!) struggle with when trying to get into the regular habit of doing a written budget every month.
+But before I do, I thought I’d talk about a couple of items most people (including me!) struggle with when trying to get into the regular habit of doing a written budget every month.

 Want to learn how to start a budget that works?
 Go to my Budgeting Page